Couples Ultralight Backpacking Gear

 While many similar options exist, we believe the Zpacks DupleXL is the best ultralight backpacking tent design on the market.
 At 1.3 lbs, it delivers an incredible space-to-weight ratio.
 It is constructed with Dyneema Composite Fabric, the lightest, strongest, and most premium tent material that never sags due to condensation.
 When properly staked out, the dual apex trekking pole structure is extremely sturdy and rebuffs high winds.
 Its namesake XL size boost means you won’t brush the end of your sleeping bag against the tent.
 You can store your pack at your feet and sit up without hitting your head.
 Risers add extra height at the front and back.
 The bathtub floor keeps things dry and is sturdy enough not to need a footprint.
 The mosquito netting is fully bug proof.
 It has excellent ventilation.
 Compared to the original Zpacks Duplex, we feel that 2.3 additional ounces of weight are well worth it for the extra space.
 The DupleXL is now our go-to 2-person backpacking tent (and the original Duplex our favorite “solo” tent).

 Other Shelter Options

-Some pairs of hikers in the “friend” realm prefer to have their own sleeping haven.
+Some pairs of hikers in the “friend” realm prefer to have their own sleeping haven, rather than committing to couples ultralight backpacking gear.
 If that’s so, they might each prefer to have their own lightweight solo tent.
 And you’ll still have the option to share other gear like cooksets with your hiking partner.
-We like the REI Flash Air, Gossamer Gear’s the One, and the Six Moons Designs Deschutes Plus.
+While we recommend the DupleXL for pairs, we prefer the Zpacks Duplex for going solo.
+It weighs only 18 oz.

 Need More Room for 2?
 Consider a 3-Person Tent